Das klagende Lied: Compositional history

 The first performance did not take place until 1901, by which time Mahler had subjected his original score to several major revisions.
 The first revision of the work took place in the second half of 1893.
 This featured a significant reduction and re-arrangement of the orchestral and vocal forces, with the number of harps in the first part being reduced from six to two, and the vocal soloists from eleven to four.
 The boys’ voices were also removed.
 The off-stage orchestra, which had played an important role in the original score, was also completely removed from the second and third parts.
 In spite of having lavished such detailed effort on revising the work's first part, Mahler then decided (Autumn 1893) to omit it completely.

 Further revisions to what was now a work in two parts (after the omission of the original first part) were made between September and December 1898.
-At this point, Mahler’s previous decision to remove the off-stage brass was reversed.
+At this point, Mahler's previous decision to remove the off-stage brass was reversed.
 The 1898 revisions were in fact so extensive that Mahler had to write out an entirely new manuscript score.

 Performance and recording history

 The first performance of Das klagende Lied took place on 17 February 1901 in Vienna, with Mahler himself conducting.
 It was in this two-part version that the work was published and entered the repertoire.

-Once the manuscript of the original three-part version came to light in 1969, however, the earlier score came to be regularly performed and recorded as well.
-The score of the three-part version was published as part of the Gustav Mahler Edition in 1997.
+The original manuscript of the full three-part version of the work had been in the possession of Alfred Rosé, the son of Arnold Rosé and Justine Mahler.
+This manuscript eventually entered the collection of Yale University, from which 'Waldmärchen' became available for public performance after its re-attachment to the then-standard two-movement version of the work.
+A critical edition of the score of the original three-part version was published in 1999, under the general editorship of Reinhold Kubik.